DOI-USGS/ds-pipelines-targets-2-course/responses/13-target-status.md

 ---

-The target will be out of date if there are any modifications to the upstream dependencies (follow the arrows in the diagram "upstream") or to the function `plot_nwis_timeseries()`.
-Additionally, a simple update to the value of one of the `"fixed"` arguments will cause the `figure_1_png` target to be "dirty".
-Here the `height` argument was changed from 7 to 8)
+The `figure_1_png` target can become outdated again if there are any modifications to the upstream dependencies (follow the arrows in the diagram "upstream") or to the function `plot_nwis_timeseries()`.
+Additionally, a simple update to the value of one of the `"fixed"` arguments will cause the `figure_1_png` target to become outdated.
+Here the `height` argument was changed from 7 to 8:
 ```
 tar_visnetwork("3_visualize/out/figure_1.png")
 ```